Director of Undergraduate Studies:

 The NYU SPS chapter organizes a mentoring program that pairs first-year students with upper division Physics Majors, organizes lunches for students, and sponsors weekly sessions where faculty are invited to discuss their research.
 There are many opportunities for faculty-student interaction.
 These include the weekly colloquium and weekly events such as the CCPP (Center for Cosmology and Particle Physics) Brown Bag, in which faculty present talks on their research.

 The educational programs of the Department are aimed at providing a range of courses to meet the needs of different student groups.
 For undergraduate physics majors, there is a rigorous core program, exposure to current frontiers, and opportunities for research.
 For science majors outside physics there are technical courses that emphasize the fundamental physical laws that underpin other sciences; and for non-science majors there are non-technical courses that introduce some of the most important concepts of physics and their impact on the contemporary world.

-Bederson, Brown, Glassgold, Hoffert, Hohenberg, Levy, Lowenstein, Richardson, Robinson, Rosenberg, Sculli
+Bederson, Hoffert, Lowenstein, Nemethy, Richardson, Robinson, Rosenberg, Sculli, Sokal, Stroke, Zwanziger

 Silver Professors; Professors of Physics: